What is Marriage and Family Therapy?

 Pacific Oaks’ M.A. in Marriage and Family Therapy program provides students with a robust blend of theory and hands-on practice.
 By maintaining relationships with clinics and community agencies throughout the greater Los Angeles area, we are able to provide students with extensive opportunities for supervised fieldwork in diverse communities.
 Serving underrepresented communities allows students to become culturally attuned while developing their clinical skills.

-These master’s programs offer multidisciplinary, inclusive curricula based on developmental and family systems theories and evidence based theory and practice.
-With years of experience in the field, faculty help students maintain a commitment to understanding their patients holistically—taking into account life experiences, culture, oppression, and social political context.
+These Masters in Marriage and Family Therapy degree programs offer multidisciplinary, inclusive curricula based on developmental and family systems theories and evidence-based theory and practice.
+With years of experience in the field, faculty help students maintain a commitment to understanding their patients holistically—taking into account life experiences, culture, oppression, and social-political context.

 Marriage and Family Therapy Licensure